yoga-varatha/csci5521-umn/about.md

 ---

 ## Class Hours
-Lecture: MW 4-5:15pm - Keller 3-230.
+Lecture: Tuesdays and Thursdays, 9:45 AM - 11:00 AM - Keller Hall 3-230.
 Some activities will be semi-synchronous.
 Seating is limited by available staff support, which has yet to be determined, as well as room size.

 ## Textbook